benhenshaw/rhythm/doc/final.md

 Considering that I prefer the aspects of rhythm games that emphasise timing and de-emphasise dexterity, I decided that a one-button game would align with these ideals.
 I also enjoy the experience of playing with other players, and the games that I have taken inspiration from do not have multi-player.
 I decided that constructing a game made for two players would allow it to be novel, despite the game mainly being a showcase for technical implementation.

+### Theme
+To make the mini-games feel like a more cohesive whole, I decided to find an overarching theme for the game.
+My initial proposal for this project (which can be found in Appendix B) laid out some ideas for mini-games that could be included, but none of these were implemented as they were either too artistically demanding (I produced all of the artwork for the project myself), or did not fit with the theme.

+The final theme for the showcase game is the human body.
+It is titled "Rhythms of the Body".
+There are three mini-games: the first is a beating heart, the second is breathing lungs, and the third is the digestive system.

 ## Technical Specification
 In order to approach the task of building a software stack for a video game, I sought to figure out what kinds of data I would be dealing with.
 I took this approach, as I find working with data and understanding the structure and patterns of data to be the most affective mindset, as opposed to constructing software in a more conceptual way.

 There were several kinds of data that I needed to manage.
 Data for graphics in the form of bitmaps, data for audio in the form of sample streams, data for user input, and the specifics of any on-disk asset formats.

 ### Graphical Data
 Graphical data for reproduction on a video screen is often handled in pixels.
 These pixels can have a number of separate components, each of which representing some *primary* colour.
 These primaries are mixed to produce a final colour.
-One can also use an index based method, in which a table of colours is kept, and bitmap images have an index at each location, referring to a colour from the table.
+One can also use an index-based method, in which a table of colours is kept, and bitmap images have an index at each location referring to a colour from the table.
 As I did not know what direction the art style would take, and what concerns the graphical system would have, I decided that I would use a very flexible format: RGBA.
 This format is very common; it has four channels for the primaries, red, green, and blue, and a channel for alpha which is used for blending colours for transparency.
 While this storage format is larger than others, it is simple to manipulate, and supports a large number of possible colours.

 In order to display the data on screen, pixels need to be sent to the graphical hardware to be output.
 This process can be done in many ways, but I intended to use a buffer which would be regularly updated and sent off to be displayed.
 This buffer has its own format, and if this format differs from the format used by my renderer conversions would need to be made.
 Using the RGBA format helps avoid this, as this is a format natively supported by lots of graphics hardware and software.
 I also intended to use a low resolution buffer, as this more closely matches the games I took inspiration from, and also lowers the performance requirements of some aspects of the rendering.